wilkos-dans/notify-documentation/webroot/content/patterns/announcement/announcement_of_review_without_resource_linked_to_offer/_index.md

 ---
-title: "Announcement of result of review process, where **no** review has resulted, in response to an offer"
+title: "Announcement of unsuccessful review process, in response to offer"
 date: "2021-03-08"
 description: ""
 layout: pattern_example